furkan-dogu/furkan-dogu/README.md

 <h1 align="center">Hi 👋, I'm Furkan Dogu</h1>
 <h3 align="center">A passionate Frontend Developer from Turkey</h3>

+# 💫 About Me:
+🌐 About Me<br><br>💻 I specialize in frontend development using JavaScript and React.
+My passion for learning and research drives me to constantly push the boundaries of knowledge and seek out new discoveries.<br><br>💡 What I'm Currently Working On<br><br>📱 I follow various technologies in the software field, and I'm currently taking courses to become a MERN Stack Developer and React Native Developer by learning Node.js and React Native.
+I am determined to continuously improve myself in this field.<br>🛠 I'm also working on various freelance projects, gaining experiences that enhance my professional skills.

 <h3 align="left">Connect with me:</h3>
 <div align="left">
    <a href=https://www.linkedin.com/in/furkan-dogu/ target="_blank"> <img src="https://img.shields.io/static/v1?message=LinkedIn&logo=linkedin&label=&color=0077B5&logoColor=white&labelColor=&style=for-the-badge" height="35" alt="linkedin logo"  /></a>